 A Tipple or Two

-While the 30-year single malt is best for under the fir tree, you have plenty of miniature bottles available from all the best brands to let his favourite tipple star as a tipsy filler.
+While the 30-year single malt is best for under the fir tree, you have plenty of miniature bottles available from all the best brands.

-Sipsmith with the iconic swan label produces classic craft gins like the London Cup, London Dry Gin and an array of flavours like zesty orange and chilli and lime.
+Sipsmith with the iconic swan label produces classic craft gins like the London Cup, London Dry Gin and an array of flavors.
 Popular gins like the London Cup are available in 5cl bottles.

 Around the festive season, you can find gift packs of small bottles of whiskey, vodka, brandy, port and wines.
 Or you can buy single miniature bottles from a variety of outlets.
 These miniature bottles give you the option of putting together a themed cocktail gift for the Mixmaster in your life.

 A cocktail-themed present can cover any budget.
-You can mix and match products to produce a wide selection of holiday cocktails or concentrate on a single signature drink like a Bloody Mary or a classic martini.
+You can mix and match products to produce a wide selection of holiday cocktails or concentrate on a single signature drink.
 Cocktail gift ideas include:

 - Instruction book or one beautifully presented recipe.